okelly4408/MITSubmission/ProjectDescription.md

 This project contains the code that is used to allow massive pieces of terrain to exist while maintaining performance.
 This efficiency was accomplished through the use of a quadtree level of detail system.
 Example terrain is efficiently generated on the GPU using openCL for Java and an Apple implementaion of Perlin Noise.
+A runnable .jar file is included for this code.
+One may use W,A,S,and D for movewment.

 FromSpaceScatteringWithProceduralClouds